MISSISSIPPI CODE TITLE 45.

 sheriff shall promptly notify the department and initiate a criminal

-sheriff shall make the appropriate transactions into the Federal Bureau of
+transactions into the Federal Bureau of Investigation's wanted-person database and

-Investigation's wanted-person database and issue a warrant for the offender's
+issue a warrant for the offender's arrest.
+The department shall notify the

-website to show the defendant's noncompliant status as an absconder.
+status as an absconder.

 (4) A violation of this chapter shall result in the arrest of the